SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-Sure, here are a few notable events that have occurred on August 2nd in the USA:
+Certainly!
+Here are some notable events in the USA that occurred on August 2nd:

-- **1990**: Iraq invades Kuwait, leading to the Gulf War.
-Though the invasion happened in the Middle East, it significantly involved the United States, which later launched Operation Desert Storm in January 1991.
+- **1876: Colorado joins the Union**
+  - Colorado was admitted as the 38th state of the United States.

+- **1923: President Warren G. Harding dies**
-- **1923**: President Warren G. Harding dies of a heart attack in San Francisco, California, leading to Vice President Calvin Coolidge being sworn in as the
+  - President Warren G. Harding passed away in San Francisco, California, and Vice President Calvin Coolidge was sworn in as the 30th President of the United States.

+- **1939: Creation of the Advisory
 ### Positive Qoute
 ------
-"🌟 Every day may not be good, but there's something good in every day! 🌻✨"
+"Every day is a new beginning.
+Take a deep breath, smile, and start again! 🌞💪😊"